-In contrast to depletable natural resources, management believes that timber resources can be managed on a sustainable basis to yield a predictable and stable volume of timber over an infinite period of time.
+In contrast to depletable natural resources, management believes that timber resources can be managed on a sustainable basis to yield a predictable and stable volume of timber over an infinite period.
 Due to the natural biological growth of timber stands, value can be accumulated and stored in the form of unharvested timber over time.
-Timberlands provide fibre for diverse solid and manufactured wood applications, the demand for which is naturally linked to population and economic growth.
 These characteristics of timberlands provide for stable, long-term cash flows and value appreciation over time.